ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_postprocessing_definitions.md

 #### *property* q_homogeneous

-Wrinkling coefficient for sandwiches with homogeneous core.
-Default=0.5.
+Wrinkling coefficient for sandwiches with homogeneous core (default = 0.5).

 <a id="compolyx.Wrinkling.q_honeycomb"></a>

 #### *property* q_honeycomb

-Wrinkling coefficient for sandwiches with honeycomb core.
-Default=0.33.
+Wrinkling coefficient for sandwiches with honeycomb core (default = 0.33).

 <a id="compolyx.Wrinkling.serialize"></a>